vegaprotocol/specs/protocol/0040-ASSF-asset_framework.md

 It exists to get around the fact that it is not always possible to guarantee a precise exchange rate between assets and a common reference asset (such as USD), however an approximate assessment of the value of the asset is necessary for purposes such as spam protection, reward calculation, etc.

-By convention we intend this to be the quantity of the asset valued at around the value of 1 USD.
+By convention we intend this field to be set to the quantity of the asset valued at around the value of 1 USD.
 It is in fact allowed and expected to be sufficiently imprecise that it would be perfectly acceptable for quantum to be set at a value of around 1 of any of USD/EUR/GBP, at any time a decade or so either side of today.

 This convention makes sense because many assets on Vega are expected to be stablecoins, so they can be created with quantum set to 1 and mostly ignored.